 - Get immediate help.
 Know the local equivalent of 911 so that you can get immediate emergency assistance.
 Gallaudet students should conduct research in advance to know whether the country laws are such that an interpreter would be provided at a hospital or police station.
 Remember to heed advice from on-site staff on the best manner to contact police and emergency services in your host country.

 - Notify your on-site contact.
 Reach out to the local contact person for your program, if you have one.
 The emergency contact numbers can be found in orientation materials that you receive.
-Also, contact your faculty adviser/sponsor AND the coordinator of education abroad.
+Also, contact your faculty adviser/sponsor AND the Manager of Education Abroad and International Fellowships.

 - During business hours (weekdays, 9:00 a.m. to 5:00 p.m.
 EST), you can reach Education Abroad at +1(202) 651-5135 (voice) or (202) 609-8720 (videophone).
 After hours, the office phones will not be answered.